EwenQuim/renpy-graphviz/README.md

 ## Tags

-I made a tag system to enforce some behaviours.
+Ren'Py scripting isn't strict, so sometimes there are situations the script cannot know what is going on in your story.
+So I made a tag system to enforce some behaviours.
 For example

 ```renpy
 label chapter_1: #renpy-graphviz: TITLE